On the Projects Dashboard, find your project tile and click “Add Scenario“.

 Choose between eight (8) and sixteen (16) wind directions.

-For additional information on each, check out our post on Wind Directions and Terrain Considerations.
+For additional information on the different terrain types, check out our post on Wind Directions and Terrain Considerations.

 2.4 Submission